Timeless path integral for relativistic quantum mechanics: Introduction

 The timeless path integral for relativistic quantum mechanics is appealing both conceptually and technically.
 Conceptually, timeless path integral offers an alternative interpretation of relativistic quantum fluctuations and is more intuitive than the canonical formalism for many aspects.
 It can give a new point of view about how the conventional quantum mechanics with time emerges within a certain approximation and thus may help to resolve the problem of time.
-Technically, timeless path integral provides tractable tools to compute (at least numerically or approximately) the transition amplitudes which otherwise remain formal in the canonical formalism.
-For example, the semiclassical approximation for the timeless path integral can be developed \textit{\`{a} la} the Wentzel-Kramers-Brillouin (WKB) method.
+Technically, timeless path integral provides tractable tools to compute (at least numerically or approximately) the transition amplitudes which otherwise remain formal in the canonical formalism, as various approximation methods in path integral approaches have been widely exploited and can be readily adapted to the timeless context.

 In the research of loop quantum gravity (LQG), the sum-over-histories formulation is an active research area that goes under the name ``spin foam models'' (SFMs) (see \cite{Rovelli:book} and references therein for LQG and SFMs).
 In particular, over the past years, SFMs in relation to the kinematics of LQG have been clearly established \cite{Engle:2007uq,Freidel:2007py,Engle:2007wy,Kaminski:2009fm}.
 However, the Hamiltonian dynamics of LQG is far from fully understood, and although well motivated, SFMs have not been systematically derived from any well-established theories of canonical quantum gravity.
-Meanwhile, loop quantum cosmology (LQC) has recently been cast in a sum-over-histories formulation, providing strong support for the general paradigm underlying SFMS \cite{Ashtekar:2009dn,Ashtekar:2010ve}.
+Meanwhile, loop quantum cosmology (LQC) has recently been cast in a sum-over-histories formulation, providing strong support for the general paradigm underlying SFMs \cite{Ashtekar:2009dn,Ashtekar:2010ve}.
 In this paper, the timeless path integral is systematically derived from the canonical formalism of relativistic quantum mechanics, and we hope it will shed new light on the issues of the interplay between LQG/LQC and SFMs.